sashang/titan/legal/privacy-policy.md

 and does not reveal your identity.
 If you’re logged into your account some of this information could be associated with your account.
-We’re talking about the following kinds of details: your IP address or proxy server IP address’;
+We’re talking about the following kinds of details:
+- your IP address or proxy server IP address’;
-the domain name you requested;
+- the domain name you requested;
-the name of your internet service provider is sometimes captured depending on the configuration of your ISP connection;
+- the name of your internet service provider is sometimes captured depending on the configuration of your ISP connection;
-the date and time of your visit to the website;
+- the date and time of your visit to the website;
-the length of your session;
+- the length of your session;
-the pages which you have accessed;
+- the pages which you have accessed;
-the number of times you access our site within any month;
+- the number of times you access our site within any month;
-the file URL you look at and information relating to it;
+- the file URL you look at and information relating to it;
-the website which referred you to our Site;
+- the website which referred you to our Site;
-the operating system which your computer uses; and the technical capabilities of your web browser.
+- the operating system which your computer uses; and
+- the technical capabilities of your web browser.
 Occasionally, we will use third party advertising companies to serve ads based on prior visits to our Site.
 For example, if you visit our Site, you may later see an add for our products and services when you visit a different Site.
 Read more about your options in our cookie policy.

-Information about children
+## Information about children

-Our Site are is suitable for children under the age of 16 years, but they do require parental or guardian consent to register an account.
+Our Site is suitable for children under the age of 16 years, but they do require parental or guardian consent to register an account.
 It’s the responsibility of parents or guardians to monitor their children’s use of our Site.

-##Information you make public or give to others
+## Information you make public or give to others

 If you make your personal information available to other people, we can’t control or accept responsibility for the way they will use or manage that